 On August 4, 2011, the Company completed the sale of this 1% NSR for total proceeds of US\$18 million.
 Half of the purchase price was paid in cash and the remaining 50% was received by an escrow agent to be held in escrow for a period not to exceed three months and was to be paid to KWG upon confirmation of warranties made to the purchaser in connection with the transaction.
 The amount held in escrow was received on November 3, 2011.
 The sale of the NSR was effected by way of the sale of shares of 7207565 Canada Inc., the KWG subsidiary that held the royalty.
-The resulting gain of \$14,056,530 on this transaction is shown as gain on sale of mineral property interests on the Consolidated Statement of Operations in these financial statements.
+The resulting gain of \$14,056,530 on this transaction is shown as gain on sale of mineral property interests on the Consolidated Statement of Operations for the year ended December 31, 2011 in these financial statements.

-- (h) Other assets of \$8,538 were written off during 2010. - (i) On December 21, 2011, the Company sold 11 claims in the Louvicourt Township to Eloro for consideration consisting of 3,080,580 common shares, 3,080,580 premium warrants and 1,540,290 regular warrants of Eloro (note 8).
+(viii)On December 21, 2011, the Company sold 11 claims in the Louvicourt Township to Eloro for consideration consisting of 3,080,580 common shares, 3,080,580 premium warrants and 1,540,290 regular warrants of Eloro (Note 8(ii)).
 Prior to the sale, KWG had transferred these claims in Louvicourt Township and \$200,000 in cash into 6949541 Canada Inc and the transaction was accomplished through the sale of the shares of 6949541 Canada Inc. These claims had been written off by the Company a number of years ago.
 The resulting gain in the amount of \$202,585 is included in gain on sale of mineral property interests on the Consolidated Statement of Operations in these financial statements.

-(j) As a result of the distribution of the DDI shares (note 5), the Company divested itself of the following mineral property interests:
+(ix) As a result of the distribution of the DDI shares (Note 5), the Company divested itself of the following mineral property interests during the year ended December 31, 2011: